Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

+The coefficients $\beta$ and $\alpha_{\rm R}$ are the Dresselhaus and Rashba parameters, respectively.
+In Weyl semimetals, the low energy bulk Hamiltonian directly connects the spin with the linear momentum, $\hat H_{\rm W}=v\hat{\bm\sigma}\cdot{\bf p}$ \cite{Weyl1929,Wan2011}.
+Although the spin-momentum locking scheme of real materials is in general much more complex (see Fig. \ref{fig-Haney}), these various forms of spin-orbit coupling have been widely used theoretically to study the SGE and iSGE.

-In this section we review calculations of the SOT in 2D and 3D bulk magnetic systems.
-Such a torque is considered to be due to the iSGE, which refers to the electrical generation of spin density when a current flows in a system lacking (bulk or interfacial) inversion symmetry.
-Its reciprocal effect, the spin galvanic effect, is the generation of a charge current in the presence of non-equilibrium spin density (generated, e.g. by photoexcitation).
-Spin galvanic effect was first predicted by Ivchenko et al. \cite{Ivchenko1989} and observed by Ganichev et al. \cite{Ganichev2001,Ganichev2002}.
-The iSGE has been predicted originally by Ivchenko and Pikus \cite{Ivchenko1978}, followed by Aronov and Lyanda-Geller \cite{Aronov1989} and Edelstein \cite{Edelstein1990}, and observed in non-centrosymmetric systems such as tellurium \cite{Vorobev1979}, strained semiconductors \cite{Kato2004b} and quantum wells \cite{Ganichev2004,Silov2004,Wunderlich2005,Wunderlich2004}.
-More recently, current-driven spin polarization has also been observed at the surface of transition metals \cite{Zhang2014f}.
+SGE was first predicted by \citet{Ivchenko1989} and observed by \citet{Ganichev2001,Ganichev2002}.
+The iSGE has been predicted originally by \citet{Ivchenko1978}, followed by \citet{Aronov1989} and \citet{Edelstein1990}, and observed in non-centrosymmetric systems such as tellurium \cite{Vorobev1979}, strained semiconductors \cite{Kato2004b} and quantum wells \cite{Ganichev2004,Silov2004,Wunderlich2005,Wunderlich2004}.
+More recently, current-driven spin density has also been observed at the surface of transition metals \cite{Zhang2014f,Stamm2017}.
 In magnets lacking inversion symmetry, such as zinc-blende semiconductors \cite{Bernevig2005c,Garate2009,Hals2010}, or magnetic 2D electron gas with Rashba spin-orbit coupling \cite{Tan2007,Manchon2008b,Obata2008}, the current-driven spin density can be used to control the magnetic order parameter.